HiDeoo/dotfiles/README.md

 ## Usage & customization

-*Note: To properly customize the scripts, you should clone this repository and modify it to fit your needs and include your own configuration.
+*Note: To properly customize the scripts, you should fork this repository and modify it to fit your needs and include your own configuration.
 You can also copy whatever portion of script / configuration that you find useful.*

 To install, just clone the repository and set the correct permissions: